GetJobber/atlantis/docs/proposals/InputDate.md

 ## Props Table

-_{Provide a table in the following format of the component's public API}_

 | name           | type                     | default   | description                                                                                       |
 | -------------- | ------------------------ | --------- | ------------------------------------------------------------------------------------------------- |
 | `defaultValue` | `CivilDate?`             | undefined | Value for an [uncontrolled input](https://reactjs.org/docs/uncontrolled-components.html).         |